scala-ide/docs/_sources/user/faq.txt

 **Symptoms**:

 The IDE is completely frozen.

+A known manifestation of this problem occurs when the ``SmartIndenter`` kicks in (for instance when a return carriage is inserted in the Eclipse Editor), which is particularly annoying since all unsaved work will be lost.

+**Solution**:

+Apparently, this problem is due to a bug in the Oracle JVM, and it is fixed in the JRE 7 (`read more... <https://bugs.eclipse.org/bugs/show_bug.cgi?id=377609>`_).
+Hence, you should not experience this problem if you upgrade to JRE 7 or newer.

+If you cannot use the JRE 7, then you can try the workaround described below.

 **Workaround**:

-If the deadlock is an instance of `#1000317`_ (deadlock in the JDT weaving code) you can edit your eclipse.ini file using the recommended settings:
+If the deadlock is an instance of `#1000317`_ (deadlock in the JDT weaving code) or `#1000996`_ (deadlock during indentation) you can edit your eclipse.ini file using the recommended settings:

 .. code-block:: bash